wpsharks/html-compressor/README.md

  are never generated.
 Therefore, under normal circumstances you can ignore this option value all together.

 - (boolean)`cleanup_cache_dirs` Defaults to TRUE.
-By default, cache directories are cleaned up automatically over time; i.e. at semi-random intervals and also based on your `cache_expiration_time`.
+By default, cache directories are cleaned up automatically over time; i.e., at semi-random intervals and also based on your `cache_expiration_time`.
 If you would prefer to cleanup the cache on your own, you can set this to a FALSE value.

 ----